-South Peninsula Water Polo Foundation (SOPEN) is a non-profit 501 (c) (3) organization that was founded to teach and promote the sport of water polo among youths in the California high school/middle school communities of San Mateo and Santa Clara counties.
-SOPEN is a proud member of USA Water Polo (club # 1417) of the Pacific Zone (Zone # 6).
-SOPEN is committed to offering a high quality training program that is fun and challenging in a positive coaching environment where players can attain their maximum potential.
+South Peninsula Water Polo Foundation (SoPen) is a non-profit 501 (c) (3) organization that was founded to teach and promote the sport of water polo among youths in the high school and middle school communities of San Mateo and Santa Clara counties.
+SoPen is a proud member of USA Water Polo (club # 1417) of the Pacific Zone (Zone # 6).
+SoPen is committed to offering a high quality training program that is fun and challenging in a positive coaching environment where players can attain their maximum potential.

 About Coach Jack

 Jack graduated from Stanford University with Honors in Human Biology and went on to earn a Masters in Philosophy with an emphasis in Sport Ethics, graduating summa cum laude from California State University, Long Beach.
 He has published four books, his most recent being, “Sport, Ethics and Leadership,” (Routledge, 2017) and others including, “If You Can Read This: The Philosophy of Bumper Stickers” (Random House, 2010), a philosophical novel, “The Dream Weaver” (Penguin, 2008) and a college-level philosophy textbook.

 While at Stanford, Jack was a 2-time All-American water polo player and NCAA MVP and the alternate goalie on the 2006 Olympic Team.